What CPG Brands Can Learn From Transaction Data

 Brand Switching Analysis at Weekly Cadence

-At scale, these switching patterns reveal competitive dynamics that brand teams can act on within days rather than quarters — the cadence mismatch with panel data is the single biggest reason CPG brands adopt transaction feeds.
+At scale, switching patterns expose competitive dynamics actionable in days — the cadence mismatch with panels is the primary adoption driver for transaction feeds.

 Promotional Lift Measurement at Household Grain